mohamedmshokry/azure-app-service-flask/README.md

 ## Long Story (Detailed Steps)
-For the sample Flask app we have thee are multiple services that can use to host the application:
+For the sample Flask app there are multiple services that can use to host the application:
-- Web App for Containers: This is the servive used for below steps
+- Web App for Containers: This is the service used for this tutorial
 - Azure Container Apps (ACA)
 - Azure Container Instances (ACI)
 - Azure Kubernetes Service (AKS)
 - Azure Functions

-### 01- Create Azure Container Registry (ACR) amd Blob Container for terraform Backend
+### 01- Create Azure Container Registry (ACR) and Blob Container for terraform Backend
 * Create ACR to host the app images
     ```bash
     az group create --name azure-app-service-flask --location eastus